bethard/bethard.github.io/students.md

 # Graduate assistants #

-Please do not email me asking for paid teaching assistant positions.
+Please do not email me asking for paid teaching assistant or grader positions.
-Teaching assistant positions are assigned by the department; I have no role in that process.
+Teaching assistant and grader positions are assigned by the department; I have no role in that process.

 Please do not email me asking for paid research assistant positions.
 When I have funding for student research, I allocate it to students who are already working in my lab, typically my doctoral students.